 A substantial part of Forte’s research funding is administered through the annual open call for proposals.
 This page gives you an overview of the panels that assess applications within the annual open call.
 For other calls for proposals, applications are assessed by specially appointed review panels.

-Applications within the annual annual open call for proposals are assessed by 10 different panels with different focus areas.
+Applications within the annual annual open call for proposals are assessed by several different panels with different focus areas.
 Each panel is composed of senior researchers from a variety of relevant disciplines, with representation from other Nordic countries.
 The panels also include community representatives to ensure public interest and social relevance in research funding.

 The panels are headed by an external senior researcher and a senior research officer from Forte.